divan/blog/content/posts/161103_avoid_gotchas.md

 a := make([]int, 32)
 a = append(a, 1)
 ```
+It creates a new slice of 32 ints and adds new (33rd) element.

 Remember `cap` - capacity in the slices?
 Capacity stands for *capacity to grow*. `append` checks if the slice has some more capacity to grow and, if not, allocates more memory.
 Allocating memory is a quite expensive operation, so `append` tries to anticipate that operation and asks not for 1 byte, but for 32 bytes more - twice as large as the original capacity.
 Again, allocating more memory in one go is generally cheaper and faster than allocating less memory many times.

 The confusing part here is that, for many reasons, allocating more memory usually means allocating it at the different address and moving data from old place to the new one.
 It means that address of the underlying array in the slice will also change.
 Let's visualize this: